wyattshapiro/nyc_311/README.md

 ### Entities

 The database is structured as a star schema for analysis of 311 service requests.
-As such, the fact table (ie center of the star) will be complaints, and it will have it's associated dimensions related as foreign keys.
+As such, the fact table (ie center of the star) will be service requests, and it will have it's associated dimensions related as foreign keys.

 Fact table
 - ServiceRequests: ???